-- Partial pre-payment: You can make a partial pre-payment and thus reduce your outstanding loan amount and interest outflow.
-Home First will give you the choice of: 1) Reducing your EMI proportionate to the reduction in loan amount.
+Partial pre-payment: You can make a partial pre-payment and thus reduce your outstanding loan amount and interest outflow.
+Home First will give you the choice of 1) Reducing your EMI proportionate to the reduction in the loan amount.
 The tenure will remain the same as your original tenure in such cases.
 2) Reducing your tenure and keeping the EMI the same.

 Home First will NOT charge any pre-payment or closure charge for partial or full pre-payment.

-Credit insurance enables the loan to be repaid by the insurance company in the case of any unfortunate occurrence to the borrower.
+If any unfortunate occurrence to the borrower, credit insurance enables the loan to be repaid by the insurance company

 Ask your relationship manager for more details on insurance products.